Robert S. Silberman

-Robert Stephen "Rob" Silberman is an American businessman and former United States Assistant Secretary of the Army (Manpower and Reserve Affairs) from 1992 to 1993.
+Robert Stephen Silberman is an American businessman and former United States Assistant Secretary of the Army (Manpower and Reserve Affairs) from 1992 to 1993.
 He was previously assistant to the chief executive officer of International Paper from 1993 to 1995 and CEO of Strayer Education, Inc. from 2001 to 2013.
-Silberman was named executive chairman of the board of Strayer Education Inc. in 2013.
-He is the son of judge Laurence Silberman.
+Silberman was named executive chairman of the board of Strayer Education Inc. (now known as Strategic Education, Inc.) in 2013.
+He is the son of Judge Laurence Silberman.

 Biography

 Robert S. Silberman was born in Boston on October 30, 1957.
 He is a 1976 graduate of the Phillips Exeter Academy.
 Silberman was educated at Dartmouth College, receiving a B.A. in history in 1980.
 He received an M.A. in international economics from the Johns Hopkins University School of Advanced International Studies in 1990.